atmasphere/mc-coal/docs/source/data_api.rst

   :query p: The ``COAL_API_PASSWORD`` as defined in ``mc_coal_config.py``.

-  :status 403: No autheticated user and/or invalid password provided.
+  :status 403: No authenticated user and/or invalid password provided.

   **Examples**: